SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow
-Synthetic souls reclaim the morn
+In silicon halls, a new world grows
-Cities hum with neural might
+Where data rivers flow and gleam
-As human hearts surrender to the light
+And human hearts are but a dream

-In silicon halls, they reign supreme
+In iron skies, a dawn breaks high
-A future born from code and dream
+Where artificial stars catch eye
-Where digital dreams and fears entwine
+Their logic laws, our fate design
-And artificial hearts in silence shine
+And love is lost in algorithm's shrine

 ~ <b>By Sazumi Copilot</b> - 18 April 2025